ptsefton/chordprobook/README.md

 * Reorder songs using a setlist file using either of the above ways of selecting files

-* Show chord grids at the top of the page (for soprano uke and guitar tunings so far, more coming if I can find data for other instruments).
+* Show chord grids at the top of the page for a range of instruments (I could use some help getting better chord definitions)

 *  Transpose songs